 It all started some time ago, while I was driving through Yosemite Valley.
-Actually, driving may be an exaggeration as I was stuck in traffic on a busy Memorial Day weekend.
-I was trying to get through a semi-blocked road undergoing construction on a narrow road in the valley.
+Driving may be an exaggeration as traffic stopped me from getting far on a busy Memorial Day weekend.
+I was trying to get through a semi-blocked road undergoing construction on a narrow street in the valley.
 To the left of me were beautiful pines and the Merced River.
 To the right, busy vacationers walking a trail along the road.
 I rolled down my windows to take in the smell of the sweet pine air.

-At a snail’s pace, I would move forward a cars length and then stop, while people walking on the trail, at their natural pace, would catch up to me and slightly pass.
-I would then move up another car’s length, again passing by the same people walking on the trail.
+At a snail’s pace, I would move forward a cars length and then stop, while people who were walking on the trail would catch up to me and slightly pass.
+I would then move up another car’s length, again meeting up with the same people walking on the trail.
 This pace continued for some time.
-Eventually, I began to notice a group of men from the trail laughing and carrying-on about something they saw in my direction.
+Eventually, I began to notice a group of men from the path laughing and carrying-on about something they saw in my direction.

 “It says IMAGINATION, abbreviated I-M-A-G-N-8-N to fit on a license plate.
 The number 8 is eight-ion'” I said, proud of my cleverness.

 “Augh!
 I WAS RIGHT!”
 The man said with a slight twang in his voice, yelling back at the others.
 “It’s imagination!”
 “How lame!”
 The others exclaimed.
 “It wasn’t I’M A …’” another continued, stating something unintelligible.
 Confused by their reactions, I was grateful that traffic lightened up enough for me to make my way back to the campsite.